 Becoming a Monk

-The years of formal study organised by Gurudeva's fellowship in Malaysia centered on his rendering of Hindu philosophy called Saiva Siddhantha.
-Shum wasn't taught to lay followers.
-Even when senior monks from his monastery came on missions to Malaysia Shum wasn't taught.
-All that I knew of Shum at the time was that Gurudeva had created a language called Shum for meditation.
-However what the study inculcated in me was an even deeper mystical goal than the clear white light which Gurudeva caled The Self-God or simply The Self.
-The Self lied beyond the clear white light and it was the ultimate state of God-Realisation.
-A Self-Realised person is fully enlightened and this state leads to salvation or moksha.
-There was no spiritual councilling or talk that Gurudeva would give that did not impress on the need to realise The Self.
+My years of formal study organised by Gurudeva's fellowship in Malaysia centered on his rendering of Saiva Siddhanta–a mystical and deeply philosophical school within the broad spectrum of Hinduism.
+However the Shum language wasn't part of this study.
+Even when senior monks from Gurudeva's monastery came on missions to Malaysia Shum wasn't taught.
+All that I knew of Shum at the time (this was in the mid 1980's) was that Gurudeva had created the Shum language for meditation.
+Nevertheless the philosophical study inculcated in me an even deeper yearning for mystical goals.
+I learned of The Self-God that lied beyond the Clear White Light.
+It confered the ultimate state of God-Realisation.
+The mystic who achieves this prized state of enlightenment is recognised among mystical masters as a fully enlightened person.

 This was in the Jalani Caves, Sri Lanka in 1949.
 Art credit: Himalayan Academy

-As I passed my 19th birthday my desire to realise The Self was a smouldering fantasy.
+As I passed my 19th birthday my desire to realise The Self (abbreviaton of the The Self-God) was a smouldering fantasy.
 At the time I was all prepped to go to medical school.
 My father who was a medical doctor had reserved a seat in a medical school for me.
 However before enrolling I had a few months to spare.
 Gurudeva lived on the Island of Kauai in Hawaii where he headed a Hindu monastery, Kauai Aadheenam.
 The monastery had a special training programme for male youth of his organisation called Task Force.
 Task Force was an opportunity for me to live a monk’s life for two to six months before going to varsity.
-The training was to further develop our spirituality and values that would guide us into adulthood.
-At the time it was to me a once in a lifetime opportunity to learn meditation directly from Gurudeva.
+The training was to further develop our spirituality and values that would guide us in our adulthood.
+It was for me a once in a lifetime opportunity to learn meditation directly from Gurudeva, so I enthusiatically applied.

-It was in the evening of January 12, 1991 that I arrived at Kauai Aadheenam.
-I was prepared for an austere 2 months of what I had imagined as a monk’s life.
-As soon as I arrived I was taken immediately to meet Gurudeva in his office.
+On January 12, 1991 I arrived at Kauai Aadheenam to start on the Task Force programme.
+I was prepared for an austere 2 months.
+That was how I imagined a monk’s life would be.
+As soon as I arrived at the monastery I was taken to meet Gurudeva in his office–The Mahogany Room.
 It was a cosy office beautifully designed, posh and plush with Gurudeva greeting me with open arms.
-With that greeting I knew the time I was going to have with Gurudeva would be nothing but transformational.
-Until then I only saw Gurudeva in groups and in functions which were stooped in traditional Hindu protocol.
-But here I was in a cosy and easy going atmosphere enjoying homemade mint icecream, chocolate chip cookies and tea.
+My first impressions of the monastery was not of austerity, rather it was kindness and openness.
+Here was Gurudeva in his home.
+Up until then I only saw Gurudeva in formal functions which were stooped in traditional Hindu protocol.
+But here I was in a cosy and easy going atmosphere enjoying homemade mint icecream, chocolate chip cookies and tea with Gurudeva and few of his young monks.
 I wondered if I was going to experience austerity or have fun!
-I wanted to stay 2 months instead I stayed 6 months.
+Nevertheless I felt deeply that the time I was going to have with Gurudeva would be nothing but transformational for me.
+It so happened that I kept extending my 2 months stay to the full duration of 6 months.
+The max period that my visa had allowed.

 spine erect and head relaxed and balanced on the spine.